aidarm/HeatsApp/6_requirements.md

 *Heat.admin.list* — admin gets a list of all of the classrooms in the building.
 Filtering available by section(A or B) and level or by a single input of classroom number(searching).

+*Heat.admin.getInfo* — admin gets the information about the room from the sensors — radiator status, number of people, temperature values, temperature control policy name.

+*Heat.admin.radiator* — admin sets the value of radiator of the selected room to true(on) or false(off) through the actuator.

+*Heat.admin.temp* - admin changes the temperature of the room.
+Once a new temperature is sent, the input goes into a function that communicates with the actuator of the selected room.
+Notice, that changing the temperature is different than changing the default temperature and the value will reset itself once control policy is automatically changed.

 ![](http://users.metropolia.fi/~aidarm/software_engineering/2.png)

 ![](http://users.metropolia.fi/~aidarm/software_engineering/3.png)